tomiiha/Football_Calculator/README.md

 # Football Scraping and Calculation tool

 Personal project to get a deeper understanding of sports analytics, to leverage for story telling later on for lower-tier leagues.
-Consists currently of the following programs: scraping_tool.py, league_scraper.py and season_calcs.py.

-scraping_tool.py has been created to capture website data (fbref.com), that can be then fed into the season_calcs.py engine.
-This will run some simple metrics to track team performance.
-Currently in a very simplistic form, however expanding slowly to make scraping a bit easier, and then build the calculations engine to capture some narrative based off of these data.

-league_scraper.py is a tool to capture league -level detail, to get a better sense of the overall season results.
+The repository is going to be broken down into the following sections, and their respective programs:

+- Calculators: Contains the calculators used to do analysis on the scraped data files.
+Currently consists only of 'season_calcs.py'. 'season_calcs.py' is a program that at this time simply recaps the team season-by-season data, and creates a summary of it fronm 2002-present.
+This includes all main captured data, as well as calculated over-90 calculations.
+- Data_Files: Has some example data files within it for calculation testing (these have been scraped, and produced as-is), as well as an example data urls file for list-based scraping.
+The latter is still in testing, as it hasn't worked too reliably.
+- Prove_Outs: is just a folder for some example manual calculations for the over-90 metrics.
+This was done in Excel, with one of the season files in Data_Files.
+- Scraping_Tools: is the main engine for the operation, currently able to scrape both team season data (i.e. the data recap for the entire season of a specific team), which is done with the 'team_scraper.py' program.
+The 'league_scraper.py' on the other hand is designed to capture a full season recap for the league, e.g. the points, goals, differentials for all teams.
+The latter is also used to produce the league team breakdowns, which will be consolidated to a summary file later for season-by-season team list use.
+The latter implementation is tentative as of now.

 # Currently building for the data parser: